mario-impronta/portfolio/README.md

 - My résumé,<br>
   in https://github.com/mario-impronta/portfolio/blob/main/Resume-en.pdf

-- A Google Cloud implementation of a small "cloud lab", for a client who needed to validate their products in a safe cloud environment, in:<br>
+- A Google Cloud implementation of a small "cloud lab", for a client who<br>
+  needed to validate their products in a safe cloud environment, in:<br>
   https://github.com/mario-impronta/portfolio/blob/main/cloudlab.png